2020 Annual Conference -Online

-Join us for Peaceful Households’ annual conference on October 13, 2020 in Colorado Springs.
+Join us online for Peaceful Households’ annual conference on October 13, 2020.
 This year's theme is childhood trauma, prevention and healing.
 As we have in the past, our 2020 conference promises to deliver unique learning and networking opportunities by bringing together national and regional experts to share the latest research, studies, ideas and trends from across the nation and our own communities.

-Note: Due to the Coronavirus Pandemic the conference has been moved to October 13, 2020.
+Note: Due to the Coronavirus Pandemic the conference format and price has been changed to accommodate a virtual event.

 Cathy A. Malchiodi.
 PhD.

-In addition to serving as keynote speaker, Dr. Malchiodi will present a workshop on Expressive Arts Therapy for Children and Families with Traumatic Stress.
+Dr. Malchiodi will serve as a panelist as well as present a workshop on Expressive Arts Therapy for Children and Families with Traumatic Stress.

 …is a psychologist, expressive arts therapist, mental health counselor, educator and researcher in the area of traumatic stress and body-based approaches that are grounded in relational, developmental, mind/body and innovative methods of treatment.
 Cathy has spent the last several decades working with traumatized children, adolescents, adults, families and communities, expanding the range of understanding of non-verbal, sensory-based theories and methods through 20 books, 50 chapters and refereed articles, and over 500 invited presentations around the world.
 Cathy has been interviewed by a variety of news outlets including CNN, Time Magazine, Cosmopolitan, Natural Living, Marie Clare, Australia Childhood Foundation, US News and World Report, and VICE, among others.